 We can calculate the Probability Density Function g(r) of R, where r represents the proportion of values and F0-1r is the inverse cumulative distribution function, also called the quantile function. g(r) can be interpreted as a density ratio, which is defined as the ratio of these two quantities evaluated at every percentile of the reference distribution [0,1].
 With a complete overlap of both distributions the probability density function of the R is 1 at every point of the PDF.
 On the other hand, values higher than 1 represent higher probabilities in the comparison distribution than in the references distribution at this specific point and values lower than 1 respectively represent lower probabilities.
 It is a proper PDF in the sense that it integrates to 1 over the unit interval.

 What we got through the above transformation of two distributions is the overall relative probability density.
 But differences between distributions can be divided into two basic components: changes in location and changes in shape.
 If the comparative distribution is a simple location-shifted version of the reference distribution, then the difference between the two distributions can be parsimoniously summarized by this shift.
 Differences that remain after a location adjustment are differences in “shape” (scale, skewness and other distributional characteristics).
-When both types of shifts are operating, or when factors other than scale are changing in the shape component, we need a way to separate out the various effects.
+When both types of shifts are operating, or when factors other than scale are changing in the shape component, we need a way to separate the various effects.
 If we want to identify the effect of a location shift and separate it from other changes in the distribution, it is necessary to specify what scale this shift operates on.
 It is possible to adjust distributions by any measure of central tendency.
-Here we choose a median location adjustment because the median is a natural, robust and scale invariant unit of measurement.
+Here we choose the log mean as a location adjustment because it corresponds to the use of the Gini coefficient as our central measure of inequality, e.g. a doubling of all incomes in the population would leave both constant: the Gini coefficient as well as the whole distribution after its location was shifted by a factor of two.
 Because our interest lies in analyzing distributional differences concerning the degree of inequality, we will focus in the results section on shape differences and look therefore at the relative distribution after the distributions are adjusted for location differences.

-While looking ate relative density of shape differences (see right part of Figure 4) it gets clearly visible, how the two compared distributions differ.
-The pattern suggest that from 2003 to 2010 a moderate polarization occurred, which is represented in a lower relative density in the middle seven deciles (d.30 to d.90), while the density ratio is higher in the top decile and the two lowest deciles.
-Comparing 2003 to 2010 tax unites moved to the tails.
-This pattern is quantified with the inequality indices reported in table 2.
-Comparing the lower and the upper index shows, that the polarization is slightly stronger driven by the downgrading process.
+When looking at the relative density of the 2010 versus 2003 tax data (Figure 4, top left) it gets visible that from 2003 to 2010 a moderate polarization occurred, which is represented in a lower relative density in the middle deciles (d.20 to d.70), while the density ratio is notably higher in the top two deciles.
+We quantify this pattern with inequality indices reported in table 2 (first row).
+Comparing the lower and the upper index shows, that the polarization is slightly more driven by the downgrading process.